 A variety of medications can be used for injection sclerotherapy.
 Some of the most commonly utilized agents are hypertonic saline, sodium tetradecyl sulfate – STS (Sotradecol), and polidocanol (Asclera).

-Occasionally leg swelling may be related to narrowing or constriction of an upstream vein.
-In the pelvic region this constriction is often related to external compression of the vein by adjacent structures in the pelvis.
-In some circumstances there may be an option for inserting a metallic stent(s) into the vein to relieve this area of constriction.
+Occasionally leg swelling may be related to narrowing/constriction of an upstream vein.
+In the pelvis, the iliac vein can sometimes be compressed or pinched by surrounding structures, such as the adjacent/overlying iliac artery.
+This condition is sometimes referred to as “venous outflow obstruction”, and sometimes goes by the name “May-Thurner syndrome”.
+In some circumstances, there may be an option for inserting a metallic stent(s) into the vein to relieve the area of constriction.